 PMM publishes 8000-word research papers, 2500-word new development articles, and 1000-word debate articles.
 See PMM's Instructions for Authors for more information about preparing a paper for PMM.
 Research papers will be double-blind refereed.

-- Tarek Rana, La Trobe University
+- Tarek Rana, RMIT University

 - Danture Wickramasinghe, University of Glasgow